Roger growled and paced as the older woman next to him glared sourly at the screen in front of them.

 “Isn’t this Culpepper guy going to give us a job?”

-“But what if we’d made it to the twentieth century?”
+“But what if we’d made it home?”

 Dean shrugged.
 “I figured we’d get an abortion.”